drozd324/GPU_Delaunay_Triangulation/thesis.typ

-	We have explored the mathematics which allow us to proceed in certainty to ascpects of the algorithm, we noted the complications and contrasts between CPU programming when programming for GPUs and we the observed the transformation of the serial code to its paralell counterpart and we analysed the the parallel algorithm thoroughly but more analysis and optimisations can still be made.
+	We have explored the mathematics which allow us to proceed in certainty to ascpects of the algorithm, we noted the complications and contrasts between CPU programming when programming for GPUs and we the observed the transformation of the serial code to its paralell counterpart and we analysed the parallel algorithm thoroughly but more analysis and optimisations can still be made.

 	We can conclude that while significant speedups can be achieved with writing GPU code, it can be a time